 In 1820 he exhibited at the Academy in Ghent where his work was received with glowing praise.
 From this time Verbeckhoven’s career constantly moved forward with great success, one triumph leading to another.
 Four years later he exhibited at the Paris Salon, where again his work received very positive reviews, leading to international acclaim.

 Verboeckhoven visited Holland, England and Germany throughout the 1820s, absorbing the techniques of other painters.
-In 1827 he moved to Brussels and became involved in the struggle for Belgium Independence.
+In 1827 he moved to Brussels and became involved in the struggle for Belgian Independence.
 He fought in the War of Independence and was appointed the Director of Museums in Brussels in 1831.

 During the 1830s the artist established his own studio and accepted students.
 He also set up a system of collaboration among his fellow artists.
-Some of the important Belgium painters at this time were Henri Campostosto, John Baptiste-De Jonghe, Alfred Verwee and Barend Cornelius Koekkoek.
+Some of the important Belgian painters at this time were Henri Campostosto, John Baptiste-De Jonghe, Alfred Verwee and Barend Cornelius Koekkoek.

 Verboeckhoven’s colleagues each brought well-established skills to the team, being assigned particular areas to work on by the Master.
 In the painting, Landscape with a Peasant and his Flock, circa 1850, the shepherd was painted by another artist whilst Verboeckhoven developed the landscape and the animals.
 Like Rubens, the demand for his paintings far exceeded anything he could produce single-handed.

-In 1836 the painting, Hungry Wolves Attacked by Travellers, was exhibited in the Brussels Salon.
+In 1836 the painting Hungry Wolves Attacked by Travellers was exhibited in the Brussels Salon.
 All his highly refined skills are evident, from the anatomical precision of the horses, wolves and humans to the depiction of the landscape.
 Horses rear in confusion and fear as their riders struggle to fend off the ravaging pack of wolves.
-This painting is now in the Rijksmuseum, Amsterdam and is considered one of his most famous paintings.
+This painting is now in the Rijksmuseum, Amsterdam, and is considered one of his most famous paintings.

 During the 1840s Verboeckhoven travelled throughout Europe, always revising his ideas and exploring new ones.
 On his return to Brussels he started teaching at the Academy in 1845.
 During this time he added portraiture to his work.